AIM Rule 26

 Directors Remuneration

-Roebuck Food Group plc’s remuneration policies and procedures meet with the Best Practice Provisions of the Irish Stock Exchange’s requirements on Directors’ remuneration.
-In particular the Company has applied all of the relevant principles set out in UK Corporate Governance Code (2012).
-In designing schemes of performance-related remuneration, the Remuneration Committee has given full consideration to the provisions in UK Corporate Governance Code (2012).
+Roebuck Food Group plc remuneration policies and procedures for Directors are in line with norms guided by Quoted Company Alliance (the "QCA").
+In particular the Group has applied all of the relevant principles set out in the Quoted Companies Alliance Corporate Governance Code (the "QCA Code").
+In designing schemes of performance-related remuneration, the Remuneration Committee has given full consideration to the provisions in the QCA Code.

 Interests of Directors and Secretary